Falling In and Out of Love with the Lifts

 Stability occurs when you are trying to vary things and make training exciting.
 Some people rely on routine, but they often lose sight of their training goals in the process, and the focus moves away from building muscle mass to enjoying variety.
 By this time in my training, I had figured out that I can not change the science behind Mr. Gravity and the master cue “Mid-foot” was my true friend.
 Staying true to your goals and training through the process helps maintain the Stability Stage for the lifespan of your strength training.

 This is when you realize that your relationship with the iron has shortcomings and that’s normal.
 There will be days when you miss reps, you feel weak, and personal records are harder and farther apart.
 Training cycles take longer to add even 2.5 pounds to the bar, but you’re ready to be married to the process.
 Certainly, my own mood shifted when the increased dopamine of the honeymoon phase began to fade and training became more about just wanting to get the work done; but this was soon replaced with the visual stimulation of looking great because I had increased my muscle mass.
 Overall, I made my everyday life better through strength training.

 This is the stage where you feel betrayed by a lift but eventually work through the mental hardships and learn to use your anxiety to lessen your inner doubts, not allowing the negative to provide excuses to ignore your training.
 In my own training, I have let my subconscious betray me, and I get too hyped up about the work programmed by my coach.
 This only leads to rushed reps and form creeps.
 My technique is much more important than the load set by my coach.
 If the bar stays close to my midline and I aim for my shoulder joints, it will get locked out.
-The key is when the going gets tough, you get to work using the right technique set forth by your Starting Strength Coach.
+The key is when the going gets tough, you get to work using the right technique set forth by a Professional Barbell Coach.

 Bliss: “Recreation” Setting PRs; the Rekindling of the Relationship